-If your home is in the Gympie area, and you are preparing to install a water tank, have in mind that there are both Queensland and local council requirements that you must comply with.
-This article is aims to provide you with a summary guide of these requirements, however prior to beginning work please contact Gympie Regional Council to ensure compete accuracy and currency of information presented below.
+If your home is in the Gympie area, and you are preparing to install a water tank, have in mind that there are both Queensland state and local council requirements that you must comply with.
+This article aims to provide you with a summary of these requirements, however prior to beginning work please contact Gympie Regional Council to ensure compete accuracy and currency of information presented below.

 State Level Rainwater Water Tank Requirements (Queensland)

 Unless your local Council stipulates otherwise, rainwater tank installation is a voluntarily affair if you reside in Queensland.
 Unlike other states, there are generally no requirements that define:

 - internal plumbing connections to supply fixtures, such as toilets and a washing machine

 In the past, new houses, commercial and industrial buildings have been required to meet water saving targets through rainwater tanks or grey water treatment plants.
 The Queensland state government has in recent years updated these requirements such that if opting for a rainwater tank with a Class 1 building,

 - a minimum roof catchment area of half the total roof area or 100m2 (whichever is less); and

 - a minimum capacity of 5,000 litres for detached buildings, or a minimum capacity of 3,000 litres for all other dwellings.